 Core courses in the first year focus on Rehabilitation Science, Statistics, Research Ethics, and Basic Sciences.

 The primary focus of the first two years of the PhD program will be to expose students to the basic core courses in Rehabilitation Science and provide opportunities for students to experience and ultimately select a laboratory and Principal Investigator with whom to complete their dissertation.
-Courses taken in the first year include: RS 201 Introduction to Rehabilitation Science, BMS 214 Ethics and the Responsible Conduct of Research, EPI 150.03/202 Designing Clinical Research, biostatistics courses, and other basic science courses needed, based upon the student’s needs and interests (Anatomy, Physiology, Neuroscience, Statics and Dynamics, etc.).
+Courses taken in the first year include: RS 201 Introduction to Rehabilitation Science, GRAD 214 Ethics and the Responsible Conduct of Research, BIOSTAT 200 and 208 Biostatistical Methods in Clinical Research I and II, GRAD DIV course on Race and Racism in Science, and other basic science courses needed, based upon the student’s needs and interests (Anatomy, Physiology, Neuroscience, Statics and Dynamics, etc.).
 The remainder of the first year of study will be filled with Research Lab rotations (10-20 hours/week), the teaching assistantship or practicum, and the Doctoral Colloquium.

 Courses in the second year begin to focus on a specific area of research in either the Musculoskeletal Biomechanics or Clinically Informed Neuroscience track.